earlyxpian/earlyxpian.github.io/eng/polycarptothephilippians.md

 * Kirsopp Lake (translated ~1912)
   * [“The Apostolic Fathers, Volume I”](https://archive.org/details/apostolicfathers01lake) (published 1912) --- facsimile
 * Francis X. Glimm (translated ~1947)
-  * [“The Apostolic Fathers”, Volume 1 of “The Fathers of the Church: A New Translation”](https://archive.org/details/in.ernet.dli.2015.58476), The Catholic University of America Press (published 1947)
+  * ["The Apostolic Fathers"](https://archive.org/details/in.ernet.dli.2015.58476), Volume 1 of ["The Fathers of the Church: A New Translation"](fathersofthechurch.html), The Catholic University of America Press (published 1947) --- facsimile
 * James A. Kleist (translated ~1948)
   * ["The Didache, The Epistle of Barnabas, The Epistles and the Martyrdom of St. Polycarp, The Fragments of Papias, The Epistle to Diognetus"](ancientchristianwriters_6.html), Volume 6 of [“Ancient Christian Writers” Series](ancientchristianwriters.html) (published 1948)
 * Edgar J. Goodspeed (translated ~1950)